gdscbvppune/dsc-app/README.md

 ## Support

 - If you have any issues, feel free to hit us up at [dscbvppune@gmail.com](mailto:dscbvppune@gmail.com).
-- You can also put up queries on GitHub issues [here](https://github.com/dscbvppune/dsc/issues).
+- You can also put up queries on GitHub Issues [here](https://github.com/dscbvppune/dsc-app/issues).

 ## License

-This project is licensed under the MIT License - see the [LICENSE](/LICENSE) file for details.
+> This project is licensed under the MIT License - see the [LICENSE](/LICENSE) file for details.